 Elements of Our Executive Compensation Program.
-During fiscal 2017, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives in the form of stock options and performance share awards, health and welfare benefits, retirement plans and perquisites.
-The following table provides some of the key characteristics of and purpose for each element along with some key actions taken during fiscal 2017.
+During fiscal 2018, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives in the form of stock options and performance share awards, health and welfare benefits, retirement plans and perquisites.
+The following table provides some of the key characteristics of and purpose for each element along with some key actions taken during fiscal 2018.

-Element Key Characteristics Purpose Key Fiscal 2017 Actions Base Salary A fixed amount, paid in cash and reviewed annually and, if appropriate, adjusted.
+Element Key Characteristics Purpose Key Fiscal 2018 Actions Base Salary A fixed amount, paid in cash and reviewed annually and, if appropriate, adjusted.
 Provide a source of fixed income that is market competitive and reflects scope and responsibility of the position held.
-Named executive officers, other than Messrs.
-Olson and Hoffman, received base salary increases ranging from 3.7% to 5.4% of their then current annual base salaries.
-Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key preestablished annual corporate financial goals and for division participants, division financial goals. achievement of annual financial business goals Target awards as a percent of base salary for named executive officers, other than Messrs.
-Olson and Hoffman, were established at 60% to 75% of fiscal year base salary.
-Corporate performance measures and weightings were established for all of our named executive officers for fiscal 2017.
+Named executive officers received base salary increases ranging from 3.0% to 22.4% of their then current annual base salaries.
+Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate financial goals and for division participants, division financial goals.
+Motivate and reward our executive officers for achievement of annual financial business goals intended to drive overall company and division performance.
+Target awards as a percent of base salary for named executive officers were established at 55% to 110% of fiscal year base salary.
+Corporate performance measures and weightings were established for Messrs.
+Olson, Dordell, Brown and Ms. Peterson for fiscal 2018.
+Corporate and division performance measures and weightings were established for Mr. Hamilton for fiscal 2018.
 Long-Term Incentives A variable, long-term element of compensation that is provided in the form of stock options and performance share awards.
 Stock options are time-based and vest no more frequently than ratably over three years and performance share awards are payable based on achievement of cumulative financial goals after three years and are paid out in shares of our common stock.
 Align the interests of our executive officers with our shareholders; encourage focus on long-term company financial performance measures that are deemed strategically and operationally important to our company; promote retention of our executive officers; and encourage significant ownership of our common stock.
-Our named executive officers, other than Mr. Hoffman, were granted stock options and performance share awards.
-Corporate performance measures and weightings were established for all of our named executive officers receiving performance share awards for our fiscal 2017 to fiscal 2019 performance period.
+Our named executive officers were granted stock options and performance share awards.
+Corporate performance measures and weightings were established for all of our named executive officers receiving performance share awards for our fiscal 2018 to fiscal 2020 performance period.
 Health and Welfare Benefits Includes medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 Provide competitive health and welfare benefits.
 No significant changes were made to health and welfare benefits.
 Retirement Plans Includes a defined contribution retirement plan and certain nonqualified retirement plans.
 Provide an opportunity for employees to save and prepare financially for retirement.
 No significant changes were made to retirement plans.

-Perquisites Includes a company-leased automobile, financial planning allowance, company products and executive physicals.
-Assist in promoting the health and personal financial security of our executive officers; promote the personal use of our products by our executive officers; and promote the attraction and retention of our executive officers.
+Element Key Characteristics Purpose Key Fiscal 2018 Actions Perquisites Includes a financial planning allowance, company products, company-leased automobile, and executive physical.
+Assist in promoting the personal financial security of our executive officers; promote the personal use of our products by our executive officers; promote the attraction and retention of our executive officers; and promote the wellbeing of our executive officers.
 No significant changes were made to perquisites.

-We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2017.
+We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2018.